Sunshine Coast Conservation Association

 A conservation covenant is a voluntary, legal agreement between a landowner and a conservation organization where the landowner promises to protect ecological values on the land.
 Covenant agreements are attached to the property title and stay with the land forever, regardless of who owns it.

-This allows property owners to secure natural values for biodiversity, natural asset management and enjoyment of nature.
-Financial benefits may include tax receipts and reduced land value and property taxation.
-Conservation organizations agree to monitor the land and ensure that the intentions and objectives of the covenant are maintained.
+This allows property owners to secure natural values for biodiversity, natural asset management, and enjoyment of nature.
+Financial benefits may include tax receipts, reduced land value and property taxat.
+Conservation organizations agree to monitor the land and ensure that the intentions and objectives of a covenant are maintained.

 Are you passionate about biodiversity?